ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

  - **"MyTested.AspNetCore.Mvc.ViewFeatures"** - Contains setup and assertion methods for view action results, view data, view components and more
  - **"MyTested.AspNetCore.Mvc"** - Contains assertion methods for the full MVC framework

+From now on the "MyTested.AspNetCore.Mvc." package name prefix will be skipped for brevity.

-The packages above reflect the features in the ASP.NET Core packages - "**Microsoft.AspNetCore.Mvc.Core"**, "**Microsoft.AspNetCore.Mvc.DataAnnotations"**, "**Microsoft.AspNetCore.Mvc.ViewFeatures"** and "**Microsoft.AspNetCore.Mvc"**.
+The packages above reflect the features in the ASP.NET Core packages - "Microsoft.AspNetCore.Mvc.Core", "Microsoft.AspNetCore.Mvc.DataAnnotations", "Microsoft.AspNetCore.Mvc.ViewFeatures" and "Microsoft.AspNetCore.Mvc".

-These so called "main" packages can be separated further to **"MyTested.AspNetCore.Mvc.Controllers"**, **"MyTested.AspNetCore.Mvc.Routing"**, **"MyTested.AspNetCore.Mvc.ViewActionResults"**, **"MyTested.AspNetCore.Mvc.ViewComponents"** and more.
-Helper packages for testing non-MVC related features like **"MyTested.AspNetCore.Mvc.EntityFrameworkCore"** and **"MyTested.AspNetCore.Mvc.Authentication"** are also available.
+These so called "main" packages can be separated further to **"Controllers"**, **"Routing"**, **"ViewActionResults"**, **"ViewComponents"** and more.
+Helper packages for testing non-MVC related features like **"EntityFrameworkCore"** and **"Authentication"** are also available.

 Additionally, these two packages are also available:

  - **"MyTested.AspNetCore.Mvc.Universe"** - Combines all available binaries and the whole fluent API into one single package.
 Use it, if you do not want to include specific smaller packages and want to have every feature available.
  - **"MyTested.AspNetCore.Mvc.Lite"** - Completely **FREE** and **UNLIMITED** version of the library.
 It should not be used in combination with any other package.
 Includes ""*Controllers"**, `ViewActionResults"** and `ViewComponents"**.

-Full list and descriptions of all available packages can be found [HERE](/guide/packages.html).
+The full list and descriptions of all available packages can be found [HERE](/guide/packages.html).
 All of them except the **"Lite"** one require a license code in order to be used without limitations.
 If a license code is not provided, a maximum of 100 assertions per test project is allowed.
 More information about the licensing can be found [HERE](/guide/licensing.html).

 ## Breaking down the MVC package

 Now, let's get back to the testing.
 Go to the **"project.json"** file and replace the **"MyTested.AspNetCore.Mvc"** dependency with **"MyTested.AspNetCore.Mvc.Controllers"**.
-We will start using the small and specific packages for now and then we will switch to the **"Universe"** one later in the tutorial.
+We will start using the small and specific packages for now, and then we will switch to the **"Universe"** one later in the tutorial.

 Your **"project.json"** dependencies should look like this: